TheMarker: Awards and recognition

-The Sokolov Prize for Lifetime Achievement (The Israeli Pulitzer).
+The Sokolov Prize for Lifetime Achievement.
 In its decision to grant the prize to Rolnik, the jury wrote: "Guy Rolnik untiringly shed light on problems in the structure of the Israeli economy, the judges commented in granting him the award.
 Notably, Rolnik demonstrated the concentration of capital in the hands of a small number of financial organizations connected to the holders of political and governing power.
 He exposed grave flaws in the current structure and demanded they be corrected to ensure the existence of a more resilient, just and egalitarian economic system".